Centers and Offices

 Payment deadlines are available at the Student Business Office’s myOLLU portal page.
 Please see this website for information on employer reimbursed plans, payment agreement enrollment instructions, and other information, such as policies and deadlines.
 Various payment options are:

-OPTION 1 - one installment/payment per semester Available in the fall, spring and summer semesters
+Available in the fall, spring and summer semesters.

 - Payment in full due by deferred date or date of enrollment in a payment agreement.

-OPTION 2 - two installments/payments per semester Available in the fall, spring, summer semesters and Fast Track A or B only*
+Available in the fall, spring, summer semesters and Fast Track A or B only*.

-- 50 percent due by deferred date or the date of enrollment in a payment agreement.
+- 50% due by deferred date or the date of enrollment in a payment agreement.

-OPTION 3 - four installments/payments per semester Available in the fall and spring semesters for traditional students; Available in the fall, spring and summer semesters for Fast Track A or B only and non-traditional students
+Available in the fall, spring and summer semesters for students registered for Fast Track A or B only and/or non-traditional students.